In the Name of Allah, the Most Gracious, the Most Merciful

 Death

-Amulets, charms, spells, rituals, and magical practices cannot cause separation.
+Therefore amulets, charms, spells, rituals, and magical practices cannot cause separation.

 This meaning is fully consistent with: